lordofkhaos/lordofkhaos/README.md

 ### Hi there 👋

+Welcome to my GitHub profile!
+I appreciate the interest in my work.

+Currently, I am working on developing a cross-platform communications app that will be better than anything out there!

 <!--
 **lordofkhaos/lordofkhaos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.